whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 Izzy looked at their bikes.
 The machines could hardly have been more different.
 He rode a Suzuki GSXR 600 crotch rocket that exasperated Mrs. E: a hunched high-tension monster, weird-ass science fiction special effects styling including an obnoxious burnt-orange tank and fairing; to her, the thing hardly looked like a motorcycle at all.

 Esmeralda, by contrast, was a bobbed 1949 Harley Panhead, painted black everywhere: low-slung, spare, rakish.
-Rebuilt to be violently fast for a Harley, there was still no way that she could have gone nearly as fast as Izzy’s bike.
-But she had style to spare.
+Rebuilt to be violently fast for a Harley, with style to spare, there was still no way that she could have gone nearly as fast as Izzy’s bike.
+But…

 Back in the beginning, when Izzy, chafing in dumb testosterone resentment over his junior role in the Poker Run, had unwound on the freeway in Illinois, he had been shocked to see Mrs. E keeping up with him without apparent effort.
 She had let him run for a while, then signaled a slowdown when Esmeralda had expressed a little concern over the Suzuki’s ability to run redlined for so long.
-He had obeyed the signal (probably also worried about what the high-speed run was doing to his bike), and they had had a long cooldown run.
+He had obeyed the signal (probably also worried about what the high-speed run was doing to his bike), and they had had a long cooldown ride.

 Whey they’d finally stopped for a break, Izzy had refused to look at Mrs. E for a long time.
 Then he’d only said, “I don’t know what you had done to that bike.
 That just shouldn't be physically possible.”